My Zen: A Personal Journey

 I continued Daoist and Zen Buddhist meditation, as well as astanga yoga, but for the next fifteen years I focused on Western philosophy, university and the Episcopal Church.
 I earned my Bachelor’s Degree in the Liberal Arts studying Business and Political Science at the University of Iowa.
 I was baptized, confirmed, and initiated into my life-long love of religious music, architecture and history.

 Certain historic sites, whilst of no consequence to meditation or enlightenment, are meaningful in terms of appreciating the scope and history of human wisdom and meditation.
-There are quite a few pivotal sites I have yet to visit – shrines, temples and monasteries – but the locations I have seen have inspired me to always “seek more Light.”
+There are quite a few pivotal sites I have yet to visit – shrines, temples and monasteries – but the locations I have seen have inspired me to always, as the Freemasons say, “seek more Light.”

 Journey in the West